 Overpack snacks and activities.
 It’s so much better to have too many snacks than have a child trapped on a plane without any sustenance.
 Food is one of the most important things to keep on hand while traveling.
 My kids lose it when they are hungry and it’s best for everyone if I do all that is within my power to avoid hangry kiddos.

 3. Bring extra clothing in your carry-on

 I know it’s a pain, but count on clothing getting wet or soiled during travel.
 It won’t always happen, but it’s best to plan for it.
 On my kids’ very first flight, my daughter was throwing up during the night and again at the airport.
 Thankfully, she avoided puking on herself or me, but others aren’t always so lucky.
-Pro-tip: use small packing cubes (like these) or gallon ziploc bags for each extra outfit.
-If your own clothes are big adult sizes, even having a clean shirt will do wonders for you during a trying travel day.
+Pro-tip: use small packing cubes (like these – check amazon for availability) or gallon ziploc bags for each extra outfit.
+If your own clothes are big adult sizes, even having only a clean shirt will do wonders for you during a trying travel day.

 4. Bring some brand new toys or activities